alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 Before delving deep into config options and code tweaks, it's worth mentioning that unchecked images are often the cause of bulky page sizes.

-The easiest way to reduce image size is to run them through a compression tool.
+The easiest way to reduce image size is to compress them.
 There are a few different options online, but I enjoy <A href="https://compressor.io/" target="_blank">Compressor IO </a> for my optimization needs.

 It's also beneficial to prefer JPEG over PNG assets for photos and other complex images.
-This is because of the compression algorithm JPEG uses, lossy, which removes pixel data (unlike PNG, which is lossless).
+This is because of the compression algorithm JPEG uses, lossy, which removes pixel data that's redundant to save memory (unlike PNG, which is lossless and preserves pixel data).

 Once you've made a pass through the assets referenced on your page, it's time to look at code-side optimizations worth making.